-An import permit is required for the importation of all animal products such as meat and dairy, into Jamaica.
-This import permit issued by the Director of Veterinary Services (VSD) of Ministry of Agriculture and Fisheries is accompanied by an export certificate from the competent authority (usually a federal/state agency) of the exporting country.
+A permit is required for the importation of all animal products, such as meat and dairy, into Jamaica.
+This import permit is issued by the Director of Veterinary Services Division (VSD) of the Ministry of Agriculture and Fisheries and is accompanied by an export certificate from the competent authority (usually a federal/state agency) of the exporting country.
 Products that are highly processed and contain a small amount of animal ingredients have challenges entering Jamaica without certificates.
 Nevertheless, the VSD accepts appropriately worded export certificates (those giving explicit guarantees) from state or county authorities as sufficient to satisfy its permit requirements.
 A notary public is not recognized as a competent authority in Jamaica for the purpose of certifying the wholesomeness and safety of a food product, and therefore, certificates of free sale are not accepted by VSD.
-Reference to an affidavit or other substantiating documents that originate outside of the formal government inspection system is not acknowledged by the VSD as constituting adequate regulatory oversight to justify generating an export certificate. https://www.moa.gov.jm/content/veterinary-services-division
+Reference to an affidavit or other substantiating documents that originate outside of the formal government inspection system is not acknowledged by the VSD as constituting adequate regulatory oversight to justify generating an export certificate.
+Veterinary Services Division